-Erasmus + funding from the EU will enable Humboldt University to award a limited number of student stipends to TAM students over the 2018-2021 period.
-Some of this funding will be tied to internships both in Berlin and DC.
+Erasmus + funding from the EU has enabled Humboldt University to award a limited number of student stipends to TAM students in recent years.
+Some of this funding has been tied to internships both in Berlin and DC.

 In Bremen, research internships are often available to TAM students in the European Governance track and can serve as an integral part of the program.
 Some of these positions may be paid.
 In addition, social policy coursework focuses on the economy and on health policy.
 We specifically recommend International and European Social Policy and Comparative Social Policy.
 These are both courses offered through Bremen’s MA Program in Social Policy.
 In the past, TAM students have also had the option to take classes through other MA programs offered in English at Bremen and at nearby Jacobs University.

 TAM has a new partnership with the Center for European Studies at Gothenburg University in Sweden.
 This Center runs under the auspices of Gothenburg’s Department of Political Science.
 Gothenburg is part of TAM’s European Governance consortium and offers a double degree program with TAM.
 Within this track, TAM students have the opportunity to spend one year at UNC-CH and the following year at the University of Gothenburg.
 Once in Sweden, during the second year in the program, students who choose this option join Gothenburg’s Master’s of European Studies (MAES) Program.